flow-lab/ms/README.md

 ### Set docker env
 `eval $(minikube docker-env)`

-### Build docker image, run, expose and get url
+### Build docker image, deploy to minikube, and get url to service
+Given that your minikube is already running.
+Run:

-`make build-docker minikube-run minikube-expose minikube-service-url`
+`make build-docker minikube-local minikube-app-url`